 In those sleep-deprived days of caring for a newborn and preschooler, I stumbled on an easy technique to get me through those insanely busy days.
 It helped me keep my sanity and I reassured my overwhelmed Mom brain.
 It turns out I could keep both my boys alive after all!

 I created a very short list of the things I needed to do in order to keep everyone alive.
 It was so short I didn’t even write it down.

 - Make sure everyone (including myself) was clean.

 - Show my love with lots of hugs and cuddles

-That was it!
 This very short list provided me with a minimum standard of care for the day.
 I figured if I washed, fed, and clothed everyone I was doing really well.
 The rest of the house might be a disaster, but no-one would die and we could manage.
 Adding in a bit of loving meant that everything essential was covered.
 I realized I could do those 4 things.

-A few months later, when everything was starting to settle down I added two more things
+A few months later, when everything we settled into a routine I added two more things

 - Clean the Kitchen

 - Clean the Bathroom